dragonzapeducation/DragonZapAffiliateWordpressPlugin/README.md

 * Store and validate your Dragon Zap Affiliate API credentials from the WordPress admin settings page.
 * Optionally append a "Recommended Courses" widget to single blog posts using the Dragon Zap Affiliate product search.
 * Register both a classic widget and a block editor widget so the related courses list can be repositioned or removed entirely.
+* Send WordPress posts to the Dragon Zap affiliate blog review queue when your API key includes the `blogs.manage` scope.

+## Blog Publishing

+When you edit a WordPress post you will see a **Post to Dragon Zap** meta box.
+Tick the checkbox to send the post content to Dragon Zap as a draft blog entry.
+You can choose the Dragon Zap blog profile and category before saving; if the API can return available profiles or categories they will be shown in drop-down lists, otherwise you can enter the IDs manually.

+Blog publishing requires the `blogs.manage` scope on your API key.
+If the scope is missing or restricted the meta box explains why the option is unavailable so you can request access from Dragon Zap support.

 ## Related Courses Widget